 (2) Disconnection Activity During Extreme Weather

-(a) In the event that one of the above conditions exists in a MOU/EC’s service territory, the PUCT and CRs will be notified via e-mail that a weather moratorium has been invoked and that DNP activity has been suspended as indicated in Table 17, MOU/EC Disconnection Activity During Weather Moratorium.
+(a) In the event that one of the above conditions exists in a MOU/EC’s service territory, the PUCT and CRs will be notified via e-mail or Listserv that a weather moratorium has been invoked and that DNP activity has been suspended as indicated in Table 17, MOU/EC Disconnection Activity During Weather Moratorium.

 (b) CRs will need to provide their company contact to their CR relations manager at each MOU/EC in order to receive the weather moratorium notifications.